Postgraduate Practising Licence (External Moonlighting)

 Postgraduate trainees on a leave of absence or suspensions from their training program are not eligible to engage in moonlighting during the leave/suspension period.
 Postgraduate trainees in a remedial training program or those who appear to be in academic difficulty are not eligible for a Postgraduate Practising licence.

-- Have a College approved The trainee is expected to put forward a Supervisor.
+- Have a College approved Supervisor.
+The trainee is expected to put forward a Supervisor.

-- Provide confirmation of temporary hospital privileges with the Nova Scotia Health Authority (NSHA) or the Izaak Walton Killam (IWK) Health Trainees must provide confirmation of temporary privileges in each zone within the NSHA in which they wish to work/provide services (e.g. radiology trainees who will provide reports on images generated in more than one zone).
+- Provide confirmation of temporary hospital privileges with Nova Scotia Health (NSH) or the Izaak Walton Killam (IWK) Health Trainees must provide confirmation of temporary privileges in each zone within NSH in which they wish to work/provide services (e.g. radiology trainees who will provide reports on images generated in more than one zone).

 Subject to the Registrar’s discretion, postgraduate trainees may be required to provide confirmation of: